geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

 # Summary

 Congratulations!
 You are now able to publish tiles to pygeoapi.
+You can learn more about this standard on: <https://tiles.developer.ogc.org/>